-conceptualist, or at least 'intellectualist', readings recently offered by Longuenesse and Friedman.
-My analysis here will go further than previous nonconceptualist/non-intellectualist accounts, however, in more sharply drawing apart the metaphysical-conceptual representation of space from both the original intuition of space as well as the geometrical construction of concepts of spaces in intuition.
-I also show how the metaphysical/geometrical distinction closely tracks the philosophical/mathematical distinction that Kant draws later in the Doctrine of Method (among other places), insofar as the metaphysical representation of space (and its features) takes place through concepts alone, whereas the geometrical representation of space (and its parts) occurs only through the 'construction' of concepts in pure intuition (cf. B741-2).
+how the metaphysical/geometrical distinction closely tracks the philosophical/mathematical distinction that Kant draws later in the Doctrine of Method (among other places), insofar as the metaphysical representation of space (and its features) takes place through concepts alone, whereas the geometrical representation of space (and its parts) occurs only through the "construction" of concepts in pure intuition (cf. B741-2).

-11.2 Intuitive, Metaphysical, and Geometrical Representations of Space in TAe
+11.2 Intuitive, Metaphysical and Geometrical Representations of Space in the Transcendental Aesthetic

 One of the best-known results of TAe is that we possess a pure a priori intuition of space.
-Yet to establish this result, Kant begins his analysis, not with this intuition of this object, but instead with a concept that we possess of an object we call 'space'.
+Yet to establish this result, Kant begins his analysis, not with this intuition of this object, but instead with a concept that we possess of an object we call "space".
 More specifically, Kant begins with what he calls the "exposition" of a concept we have of a specific aspect of our "outer sense", as comes out in the following introductory sentences:

 By means of outer sense (a property of our mind) we represent to ourselves objects as outside us, and all as in space.
 In this, their shape [Gestalt], magnitude [Größe], and relation to one another is determined [bestimmt], or determinable [bestimmbar].
-(B37; emphasis added)
+(A22/B37; emphasis added)

-Now, Kant thinks that the "exposition" of the concept of this space will show that it has certain distinctive things that "belongs to" it (B38), namely, that its content represents space as possessing certain features.
-Most importantly, Kant thinks the exposition of the concept of space shows (1) that we conceive (think) of space as something whose representation "must ground [zum Grunde liegen]" the possibility of representing sensations as being not just different but as "in different places" (B38); (2) that we thereby think of space as something whose representation "grounds", and serves as a "condition of the possibility" both of all appearances in outer sense (B39), where these are understood as composites of a 'matter' (provided by manifold of different sensations) ordered in a 'form', and also of outer empirical intuitions (B38), that is, those intuitions which are "related to [...] object[s] through sensations" and which have these appearances as their ("undetermined") objects (A20/B34); (3) that we think of space as having a compositional structure that prohibits it from being had by the mind first as the content of a "discursive or [...] general concept", but must rather be first had in an intuition, albeit (in light of the previous thesis) a non-empirical, pure a priori one (B39; emphasis added); and, finally (4) that it is a part of the concept of space that we think of space as "an infinite given magnitude", in the sense of space itself being "thought" in this concept "as if it contained an infinite set of representations within itself", since "all the parts of space, even to infinity, are simultaneous" (B39-40; emphasis added).
-From the results of this exposition of how the concept we have of space represents space as being, Kant takes it to follow that the "original representation" of space itself must not be a discursive or universal concept at all (whether pure or empirical), but rather an intuition we have a priori and which is 'pure' of all sensation (B40; emphasis added).
+Now, Kant thinks that the "exposition" of the concept of this space will show that it has certain distinctive things that "belong to" it (B38), namely, that its content represents space as possessing certain features.
+Most importantly, Kant thinks that the exposition of the concept of space shows (1) that we conceive (think) of space as something whose representation "must ... ground [zum Grunde liegen]" the possibility of representing sensations as being not just different but as "in different places" (A23/B38); (2) that we thereby think of space as something whose representation "grounds", and serves as a "condition of the possibility" of, all appearances in outer sense (A24/B39), where these are understood as composites of a "matter" (provided by the manifold of different sensations) ordered in a "form", and also of outer empirical intuitions (A24/B38), that is, those intuitions which are "related to ... object[s] through sensations" and which have these appearances as their ("undetermined") objects (A20/ B34); (3) that we think of space as having a compositional structure that prohibits it from being had by the mind first as the content of a "discursive or ... general concept", but must rather be first had in an intuition, albeit (in light of the previous thesis) a non-empirical, pure a priori one (A25/B39; emphasis added); and finally (4) that it is a part of the concept of space that we think of space as "an infinite given magnitude", in the sense of space itself being "thought" in this concept "as if it contained an infinite set of representations within itself, since "all the parts of space, even to infinity, are simultaneous" (B39-40; emphasis added).
+From the results of this exposition of how the concept we have of space represents space as being, Kant takes it to follow that the "original representation" of space itself must not be a discursive or universal concept at all (whether pure or empirical), but rather an intuition we have a priori and which is "pure" of all sensation (B40; emphasis added).8